-There is an element of speculation in what follows but I think that @Sidcup4Remain who twisted Councillor Read’s innocuous words in order to make a complaint against him was unhappy with my argument with the same anonymous account last September; which if it matters was started by @S4R.
-The complaint was that Danny had put me up to it or something like that.
+There is an element of speculation in what follows but I think that his adversary who twisted Councillor Read’s innocuous words in order to make a complaint against him has accused Danny of feeding me information about the complaint.
+That Danny had put me up to critical blogs or something like that.

 If that is so nothing could be further from the truth.
 As one well known political name could confirm I had been trying to get in touch with my young friend for ages.